Summary

 Tamandua Anteater | Tamandua tetradactyla (with video)

-- The lesser tamandua is a slow-moving animal in the Myremecophagidae family, which means ant eater in Latin.
+• The lesser tamandua is a slow-moving animal in the family Myrmecophagidae, which means “ant-eater” in Latin.

-- They are primarily arboreal animals, meaning they spend most of their time in trees.
+• They are primarily arboreal animals, spending most of their time in trees.

 Tayra | Eira barbara